Why use Runtipi

-If you are discovering Runtipi for the first time, you may wonder why you should use it over other solutions and where it fits in your self-hosted stack.
-Or you may even be wondering why we created Runtipi in the first place.
+If you just discovered Runtipi, you may be wondering why you should use it over docker-compose and if it suits your needs.
+You may also be wondering why we created Runtipi in the first place.

-Runtipi is not an OS or a distribution, but a set of tools to help you manage your self-hosted services.
-It is designed to be lightweight, easy to use, and provide a set of default configurations that work out of the box.
+Runtipi is neither an OS nor a distribution but a set of tools for managing self-hosted services.
+It is designed to be lightweight, easy to use, and most importantly provide a set of default configurations that work out of the box.

-The project was initially created as a pet project to learn more about self-hosting and containerization.
-It was born out of the frustration of having to manage configs, secrets, logs, and networking for each service individually and through clunky web-based terminals and unconfigured text editors over SSH.
+The project was initially created as a way to learn more about self-hosting and containerization.
+It was born out of the frustration of having to manage configs, secrets, logs, and networking for each service through clunky web-based terminals or poorly configured text editors over SSH.

 How it started

-Since then, the community has grown, and we quickly realized that there is no such thing as a one-size-fits-all solution.
-Runtipi has tried to evolve into a more modular and flexible tool.
-While we are not completely there yet, we have a vision of a set of tools that can be used by any self-hosting enthusiast, and that can be easily extended and customized without any limitations.
+Since then, the community has grown and we quickly realized that there is no such thing as a one-size-fits-all solution.
+That’s why Runtipi has tried to evolve into a more modular and flexible tool.
+While we are not completely there yet, our vision is to provide a set of tools that can be used by anyone, regardless of their level of expertise.

-Runtipi is not reinventing the wheel.
-We have no intention of creating a new container runtime, orchestrator, or package manager.
-We are not trying to replace Docker, Kubernetes, or Ansible.
-We are not trying to create a new Linux distribution or a new package manager.
+Runtipi is not trying to reinvent the wheel.
+We have no intention of creating a new container runtime, orchestrator, or package manager nor are we trying to replace Docker, Kubernetes, or Ansible.

-Instead, we are trying to build a product which steps on the shoulders of giants.
-We envision a future where self-hosting is as easy as installing an app on your phone.
-With the benefit of being able to customize and extend your services as much as you want.
+Instead, we are trying to build a product that works on top of tools you already know and love.
+We envision a future where self-hosting is as easy as installing an app on your phone while keeping the benefit of being able to customize and extend your services as much as you like.

-Too often, when installing a new service, we go through a series of configuration steps and commands and end up with a service that is not reproducible.
-When it’s time to move the service to a new server or to update it, we completely forgot what we did and where we found the information.
+Too often, when installing a new service, we have to go through a series of configuration steps and commands and end up with a service that is not reproducible.
+When it’s time to move the service to a new server or update it, we have completely forgotten how we set it up in the first place and what guides we followed.

 We think that configuration as code is the way to go.
-By using a declarative configuration format, we can easily reproduce the service on a new server or update it without having to remember all the steps we took.
+By using a declarative configuration format, we can easily reproduce the service in a new environment or update it, without having to remember all the steps we took.
 Others can also replicate the service and understand how it works at a glance.

 By working this way, we generate a self-documenting configuration that can be versioned and shared with others.
 We can also easily track changes and roll back to a previous version if needed.